-Candidates are required to play either an eight-bar sight reading test or an 8 bar Improvisation and Interpretation test.
-There are also two ear tests that continue to develop melodic recall and rhythmic sense and the final part of the exam is a set of 5 questions based on the candidate's choice of piece.
+Candidates are required to play either an eight-bar sight reading test or an eight-bar Improvisation and Interpretation test.
+There are also two ear tests that continue to develop descending melodic recall and rhythmic sense and the final part of the exam is a set of five questions based on the candidate's choice of piece.
 These explore theory and instrument knowledge.

-The Grade 5 exam lasts 25 minutes and will be taken in the following structure.
+The Grade 5 exam lasts 26 minutes and will be taken in the following structure:

-- 1. Pieces or Technical Exercises: The candidate chooses to play either their pieces or their technical exercises first - 2.
-Technical Exercises or Pieces: The candidate will perform the element not chosen above - 3.
-Sight Reading or Improvisation and Interpretation: The candidate is given a previously unseen test to practice and play - 4.
-Ear Tests: The candidate responds to two tests.
+- 1. Pieces or Technical Exercises.
+Candidates may choose to play either their pieces or their technical exercises first - 2.
+Technical Exercises or Pieces.
+Candidates will perform the element not chosen above - 3.
+Sight Reading or Improvisation & Interpretation.
+Candidates are given a previously unseen test to practice and play - 4.
+Ear Tests.
+Candidates respond to two tests.
 One is melodic and one is rhythmic - 5.
-General Musicianship Questions: The candidate answers 5 questions related to a piece of their choice
+General Musicianship Questions.
+Candidates answer five questions related to a piece of their choice